Sea bass caught from Jolly Mon Reef near Ocean Isle Beach in winter 2026

 Best Local Fishing Resources

-- Fishing License: NC Coastal Recreational Fishing License CRFL (not needed on fishing charters)
+NC Fishing License: You'll need a Coastal Recreational Fishing License (CRFL) from the NCDMF (not required on guided fishing charters).

 Common FAQs for Sea Bass Fishing in Winter